dg-029/Codeforces-solutions/README.md

 # Codeforces-solutions
-This repository contains solutions of various codeforces questions.
+This repository contains solutions of various codeforces questions in C++.